niekp/trusted-devices-caddy/README.md

 ## Features

-- IP-based access control with file-based configuration
+- IP-based and User-Agent-based access control with file-based configuration
 - Automatic token generation and persistent cookie creation
 - Configurable token expiration (default: 1 year)
 - Automatic cleanup of expired tokens on startup
-- Support for comments in IP list files
+- Support for comments in IP and User-Agent list files

 ## Doesn't support (yet)